YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 All the above three exercises are based on worked examples.
 [The fourth](aircraft_fleet), on the range of a fleet of aircraft, is my first and original contribution to the collection of OCanren samples.
 It also serves as a test of my skills with OCanren after several months of learning.
 I found the reference paper when researching about the Jeep Problem, and read it for several times and thought about encoding it in OCanren.
-Then I discussed in a meeting with Dmitri Boulytchev about the technicalities such as types to represent the state and the actions of the fleet, and I finished with the work in the following day.
+Then I discussed in a meeting with Dmitri Boulytchev about the technicalities such as types to represent the states and the actions of the fleet, and I finished with the work in the following day.

+With the confidence gained from the earlier success, in the subsequent two days I found and encoded the [Robber's Problem](robbers) in OCanren.
+This problem again (like the Jeep Problem) requires using tabling to avoid getting lost in loops, and benefits from mixed functional-relational programming.
+Injection and projection becomes more natural for me now, but the correct way to pattern match injected pairs was not found until some surprise and observation.
+This was my second original contribution to the OCanren sample collection.

 ## Learning OCaml